JThh/fair-alloc-app-ra/contribution/ADVANCED_CONTRIBUTION.md

 8. Web application layout: *The code defines the layout of the web application using Streamlit functions like st.markdown and st.sidebar.
 It includes the application title, a sidebar with a user guide, input components for agents and goods, options for uploading preferences and selecting weights, and buttons for running the algorithm and downloading outcomes.*

-9. File downloads: *The code provides links to download the weights and preferences as `CSV` files.*
+9. File downloads: *The code provides links to download the weights and preferences as `csv` files.*

 ### Code Templates

 We have provided a [code template](./template.py) that accommodates the sections above.
-You may fill up the template before adding the file to the [pages folder](../pages/), and refer to the deployment guide as detailed in [maintenance guide](../maintenance/MAINTENANCE.md#run-on-cloud).
+You may fill up the template before adding the file to [`pages`](../pages/), and refer to the deployment guide as detailed in [`maintenance guide`](../maintenance/MAINTENANCE.md#run-on-cloud).